 Businesses and Agencies

 A business or agency that occupies property within the City limits of Urbana is eligible for a free library card as well.
 These cards carry all the privileges of resident cards, including remote access to our research databases.
 Now your employees and you can log in without ever leaving your desks!
-To apply for a business/agency card, print a copy of our guidelines for Library Cards for Businesses and Agencies or call the Director of Circulation Services at 217-367-4057.
+To apply for a business/agency card, print a copy of our guidelines for Library Cards for Businesses and Agencies or call 217-367-4057.

 Library cards issued to Urbana businesses and agencies are valid for three years.

 If you live in Illinois and have a valid card at your home library, you can register as a reciprocal borrower at The Urbana Free Library.
 Just bring your current library card and a photo ID to Circulation Services.
 Please apply when your home library is open so we can call your library to complete your registration.

 Reciprocal cards are valid until your home library card expires.

 - You must apply for, carry, and use your own library card.